Snitkin-Lab-Umich/EPID582-Winter-2025/class/class5/README.md

 Now we will run Trimmomatic on these raw data to remove low quality reads as well as adapters.

 > ***i.
 If the interactive session timed out, get an interactive cluster node again (using alias `islurm`) to start running programs and navigate to class4 directory.
-Also, load the Conda environment - MICRO582_class5_QC.***
+Also, load the trimmomattic module***

 Run this only if you were logged out of interactive mode.

 ```
-conda activate MICRO582_class5_QC
+#Load trimmomatic module
+module load trimmomatic

 wd